fewonett/Metrics_R/README.md

 projection of the treatment effects based on the covariates is retrieved in section 2.2: Assuming linearity, by how much does the conditional average treatment effect in- or decrease in each covariate?
-In section 2.3 I turn towards the main task of the thesis: Recreating figure 9 of Carter et al. (2019) to answer the question: How do treatment effects change in one covariate while all other covariates are held constant at a certain percentile?
+In section 2.3 I turn towards the main task of the project: Recreating figure 9 of Carter et al. (2019) to analize how conditional treatment effects change in one covariate while all other covariates are held constant at a fixed percentile.
 In section 2.4 and 2.5 I explore possibility of targeting high-treatment-effect units.
 First, I use the rank-weighted average treatment (Yadlowsky et al. (2021)) effect which helps to evaluate possible targeting rules derived from a causal forest.
 Second, the package policytree (after Sverdrup et al. (2019)) is used to create a tree-based rule in order to target units with very high or low treatment effects.
-Throughout the thesis explanatory comments are added both with regards to econometric theory and the code.
+Throughout the project explanatory comments are added both with regards to econometric theory and the code.

-### References in scientific literature:
+#### References in scientific literature:
 Athey, S., Tibshirani, J., & Wager, S. (2019).
 Generalized random forests.
 Carter, M. R., Tjernström, E., & Toledo, P. (2019).
 Heterogeneous impact dynamics of a rural business development program in Nicaragua.
 Journal of Development Economics, 138, 77-98.
 Carvalho, L. S., Meier, S., & Wang, S. W. (2016).
 Poverty and economic decision-making: Evidence from changes in financial resources at payday.
 American economic review, 106(2), 260-284.